PardhuMadipalli/SMS-Syncer/README.md

 - **Default Action**: Running `./manage_ntfy.sh` without arguments will restart the notifier

 ### Features
-- **Configuration-Based**: Topic name is read from config file, not hardcoded in scripts
+- **Configuration-Based**: Topic name and encryption password are read from config file, not hardcoded in scripts
+- **Message Decryption**: Automatically decrypts AES-256-CBC encrypted messages from the Android app
 - **Automatic Reconnection**: Handles network disconnections gracefully
 - **Log Management**: Automatic log rotation to prevent disk space issues
 - **Singleton Protection**: Prevents multiple instances from running
-- **System Notifications**: Displays SMS messages as native macOS notifications
+- **System Notifications**: Displays decrypted SMS messages as native macOS notifications

+## Encryption System

+The app implements end-to-end encryption for SMS messages:

+### How It Works
+1. **Android App**: Encrypts SMS messages using AES-256-CBC with a user-defined password
+2. **Transmission**: Encrypted messages are sent to ntfy.sh via HTTPS
+3. **macOS Script**: Decrypts messages using the same password and displays them as notifications

+### Security Features
+- **AES-256-CBC Encryption**: Industry-standard encryption algorithm
+- **Password-Based**: User controls the encryption key
+- **Base64 Encoding**: Encrypted data is base64 encoded for safe transmission
+- **IV (Initialization Vector)**: Random IV ensures each message is uniquely encrypted
+- **Shell-Compatible**: Uses OpenSSL for decryption, compatible with standard shell tools

+### Configuration
+- **Android**: Set encryption password in the app (minimum 8 characters)
+- **macOS**: Configure the same password in `/Users/Shared/SMS_Syncer_Listener/config.json`
+- **Password Storage**: Passwords are stored securely using Android's EncryptedSharedPreferences

 ## Installation
 The app is designed to pass Google Play Protect scans and follows Android security best practices.
 Users may need to: